abtion/guidelines/career/360-review.md

 ## Preparation

 The preparation consists of getting to know which areas the evaluee wants feedback in.

+Be sure to:
-Set up a short interview 1 or 2 weeks in advance.
-Be clear about the intention of the meeting in the agenda.
-Make the evaluee prepare a list of questions.
-During the interview, dig a bit deeper into the list.
-Why do they want to know that?
-Who do they want to hear from?
+- Set up a short interview 1 or 2 weeks in advance.
+- Be clear about the intention of the meeting in the agenda.
+- Make the evaluee prepare a list of questions.

+During the interview, dig a bit deeper into the list:
+- Why do they want to know that?
+- Who do they want to hear from?
 The list could include a close client or a manager.

 Is there anything that's not on the list but may be interesting?
 Use your experience from other 360 reviews to suggest what the evaluee may want to know.

 ## Conducting the interviews